 Training complex deep learning virtual neurons can take thousands of computer processors, something that is easily beyond the technical skill prowess or even remains out of reach today for many organizations.
 Provisioning computing infrastructure at that scale and managing utilization can be daunting, this could be why some people use gpu database open source resources.

 Frameworks for Deep Learning, such as TensorFlow, abstract away architectural and implementation specifics from the level of individual neurons, however, the need to exploit computer resources effectively remains.
 General Purpose Graphics Processing Units (GPGPUs) such as the nvidia GTX 1060 series card (that if you need drivers for check out nvidia 1060 drivers) have become well established as the de facto standard resource for Deep Learning due to their efficiency in executing certain types of code.
+These Nvidia graphic cards are often put together with circuit boards found at places similar to Gumstix.

 With the increasing customer interest and use of TensorFlow Univa has recently released into open source the integration code to manage distributed TensorFlow via Univa Grid Engine; you can find the details via GitHub.